Originally published: December 18th, 2018

 It’s the hope that kills and even though we admitted that it was over, we were seduced into shivering over my phone on roaming data to check the weather forecast once again…

-Again, the winds were in the red and high 100s.
-Our Russian guide, Micha kept gently reminding us of how naive we were when we got too big for our boots during our summit euphoria.
+Again, the winds were in the red (danger zone) and high 100s.
+Our Russian guide, Micha kept gently reminding us of how naive we were when we got too big for our North Face boots during our potential summit euphoria.

 Our 20-day permit cost $580 USD and so we waited out the inevitable – it just wasn’t meant to be.
-Even though we attempted Aconcagua during shoulder season (the period between the peak and off-peak) the high winds and deep snow that we experienced were very much still out of the ordinary and apparently last January (which is the start of peak season) absolutely nobody summited at all during the whole month.
+Even though we attempted Aconcagua during shoulder season (the period between the peak and off-peak) the high winds and deep snow that we experienced were very much still out of the ordinary and absolutely nobody summited at all during the whole month.

 There are a couple of good lessons to learn from this experience and the first one is that I weirdly think failure is good for me in the long run.
 I haven’t failed at anything for a long time (excluding romantic relationships, ho, ho ho) and we can’t always get what we want in life at the first bite of the cherry.

 Defeat asks questions about our personality and inquires about our resolve and bouncebackability is always a good trait to have in our locker.
 Failure also humbles you and once the pity party is over, you feel almost embarrassed by the melodramatic thoughts that you were initially consumed by.

 We thought we saw a corpse on the day that we left, but it turned out that the guy was suffering a pulmonary embolism, which is of course serious, but he survived.

 The main event, which brought me right back down to earth arrived a few days later – the sad story of Barney Dobbin, a young fella from Northern Ireland who died after summiting Mount Chimborazo in Ecuador.

 The eulogies from two family members of Barney were beautifully profound: